Updated on May 8, 2023

 We wouldn’t be surprised if you’ve never heard of this species.
 It was originally referred to as the house flea and is believed to have originated in South America.

-This flea will infest a wide range of hosts, including humans, and can be identified by a rounded head and a more horizontal back than many other species.
+This species can be identified by its rounded head and a more horizontal back than many other species.

 Disease Risks